-Stephen Tisdalle, chief marketing officer at State Street Global Advisors, and the force behind marketing the now famous Fearless Girl, won Fund Action‘s Fund Marketer of the Year Award at the Mutual Fund Industry Awards on April 12.
+Stephen Tisdalle, chief marketing officer at State Street Global Advisors, and the force behind marketing campaigns for the now famous Fearless Girl, won Fund Action‘s Fund Marketer of the Year Award at the Mutual Fund Industry Awards on April 12.

 His efforts to make investors aware of the breadth of the fund giant’s product suite and reshape the firm’s brand earned him the top nod.

 Tisdalle began working to revamp SSGA’s voice and public perception when he joined the firm in 2016.
 He led the launch of four successful advertising campaigns, including the widely publicized Fearless Girl, which became a tourist attraction on Wall Street and traveled the world.

 SSGA designed Fearless Girl to promote the firm’s commitment to gender diversity.
 Within three months, the statue generated 6.5 billion social engagements across six continents, including 780 million Instagram impressions.
 There were several thousand TV broadcasts about the statue, in addition to print and radio reports.

 People gravitated toward the statue, which depicts an eight-year-old multi-racial girl because she appeared confident, and her message was not political in nature, Tisdalle previously told FA.